NREL/HPC/docs/Documentation/Systems/Kestrel/kestrel_release_notes.md

 ## August 14, 2024

-Jobs running on `debug` GPU nodes are now limited to half a GPU node's resources across one or two nodes.
-This is equivalent to 64 CPUs, 2 GPUs, and 180G of RAM on one node. `--exclusive` can no longer be used for GPU debug jobs.
+Jobs running on `debug` GPU nodes are now limited to a total of half of one GPU node's resources across one or two nodes.
+This is equivalent to 64 CPUs, 2 GPUs, and 180G of RAM on one node or 32 CPUs, 1 GPU, and 90GB of RAM on two nodes. `--exclusive` can no longer be used for GPU debug jobs.

 ## August 9, 2024